- Lab

 Complete Jenkins setup in the browser

 After installing and starting Jenkins, there is some setup that needs to be completed through the Jenkins web interface.
-You can access Jenkins at [Jenkins Server Public IP]:8080.
+You will log in, install plugins, and create admin credentials.
+(See the Project Guide for details.)

 Hands-on Labs are real environments created by industry experts to help you learn.
 These environments help you gain knowledge and experience, practice without compromising your system, test without risk, destroy without fear, and let you learn from your mistakes.
 Hands-on Labs: practice your skills before delivering in the real world.